slowli/term-transcript/cli/README.md

 - The `test` subcommand allows testing snapshots from the command line.
 - The `print` subcommand parses an SVG snapshot and outputs it to the command line.

-Launch the CLI with the `--help` option for more details about arguments for each subcommand.
+Launch the CLI app with the `--help` option for more details about arguments for each subcommand.

 ### Examples